modelriver/client/README.md

 - `websocket_url` - WebSocket endpoint URL
 - `websocket_channel` - Channel name to join

-The `ws_token` (generated by your backend) is a short-lived JWT that:
-- Contains `project_id`, `channel_id`, and `topic`
-- Is decoded client-side (signature verified server-side)
-- Expires after 5 minutes
-- Should never be exposed in client-side code directly
+The client SDK uses `channel_id` directly to connect to the WebSocket.
+The `channel_id` is unique per request and is used to join the appropriate channel for receiving responses.

-**Important**: Always obtain tokens from your backend.
+**Important**: Always obtain `channel_id` from your backend.
 Never expose your ModelRiver API key in frontend code.

 ## Browser Support